gobelinlabs/gobelinlabs.github.io/content/en/posts/why_do_you_use_battlemaps.md

 {{</hint>}}

 {{<hint danger>}}
-_**Disclaimer:** This post tends to use sophisticated terms, pleas don't be mad at our Scrib Gobelin: sometimes he forgets he's not a scientist!_
+_**Disclaimer:** This post tends to use sophisticated terms, please don't be mad at our Scrib Gobelin: sometimes he forgets he's not a scientist!_
 {{</hint>}}

 {{<details title="Lazy gobelin's bait (quick-read)">}}